 When was the first time you got a threat from the government?

 The first time was in 2002.
-I personally started getting threats from different people, anonymous calls and lot of things.. so it is started in 2002 for myself but for my other colleagues it is started much before.
+I personally started getting threats from different people, anonymous calls and lot of things.. so it is started in 2002 for myself but for my other colleagues it started much earlier.

 Any problem from the militants side?

 Yes, of course.
-There are times when we has criticized militants also.
-Whenever they do wrong, we criticize them as well.
+There are times when we have criticized militants as well.
+Whenever they do wrong, we criticize them too.
 There are times when they have also expressed fear, anger against us.
-They don’t want us to do reportage against them.
-They don’t want us to condemn them.
-Their way has been just that they have talk to us and they have tried to pressurize not do this work.
+They don’t want us to do reportage against them or to condemn them.
+Their way of achieving this motive was only to speak with us or pressurize us into not reporting against them.

 But we would of course.
-If we have not given up on our work against the armed forces, why would we give up on our work against the militants?
+If we have not given up on our cause against the armed forces, why would we give up on our work against the militants?

-If they do wrong, we speak and we feel that it’s our moral responsibility to speak against the wrongs.
-Whosoever is perpetrating those wrongs.
-Weather its militants, police, Army or even politicians.
+If they do wrong, we speak and we feel that it’s our moral responsibility to speak against the wrongs no matter who commits them militants, police, army or even politicians.

-So anyone, who is involved in any wrong, as human rights defenders, we will speak against those wrongs.
+So anyone, who is involved in any wrong, as human rights defenders, we will speak against them.

 If you have to give your opinion, What is the solution of Kashmir conflict?